-7.3.2.2 Ongoing Safety Training
+7.4.2.2 Ongoing Safety Training

-7.3.2.2.1 Mandatory Training:
+7.4.2.2.1 Mandatory Training:

 - a.
-Right to Know and Blood-Borne Pathogens (in-seat or online) - CiTi employees may come into contact with certain hazardous materials or become exposed to other people's bodily fluids in the course of their work.
+Right to Know and Blood-Borne Pathogens (OSHA 1910.1200 and 1910.1030) CiTi employees may come into contact with certain hazardous materials or become exposed to other people's bodily fluids in the course of their work.
 Employees are trained to recognize the hazards in the workplace and to take steps to mitigate the hazard. - b.
-Fire Safety: CiTi employees have been identified as those that may come into contact with fire more often than others in the routine course of their work.
+Fire Safety (OSHA 1910.157) CiTi employees have been identified as those that may come into contact with fire more often than others in the routine course of their work.
 These employees are trained to recognize the hazard in the workplace and to take steps to mitigate it. - c.
-Emergency Management: All staff, students, and visitors need to know what to do in the case of an emergency.
-This training covers protocols to be followed in the case of human-related crises, or adverse acts of nature.

-7.3.2.2.1 Mandatory Training (continued)

-- d.
-Mental Health During/After a Crisis: All staff need to be aware of how the mind can respond during disaster situations, such as during an active shooter situation, or in the wake of a natural disaster.
+Emergency Management (Ed Law 2801-A (2h) and CR 155) All staff, students, and visitors need to know what to do in the case of an emergency.
+This training covers protocols to be followed in the case of human-related crises, or adverse acts of nature. - d.
+Mental Health During/After a Crisis (ed law 281-A) All staff need to be aware of how the mind can respond during disaster situations, such as during an active shooter situation, or in the wake of a natural disaster.
 This training shall be completed no later than September 15th of each year. - e.
-Dignity for All Students Act (DASA): This training covers the definition of bullying, in all its different forms (i.e., cyberbullying, deliberate exclusion, etc...)
-This training is an annual requirement or updated as laws and regulations change.
+Dignity for All Students Act (DASA) (Ed law 801-A, 2801) This training covers the definition of bullying, in all its different forms (i.e., cyberbullying, deliberate exclusion, etc...)
+This training is an annual requirement or updated as laws and regulations change. - f.
+Cardiopulmonary Resuscitation (CPR): According to NYSED Commissioner's Regulations CR 136.4, every public school must have a means of providing CPR to a person needing it during after school extracurricular, arts, and sporting events.
+Since CiTi BOCES also has Public Access for Defibrillation (PAD) Program on its campuses, the more persons who know CPR, the better. - g.
+Basic First Aid: Much like CPR, having the skills to offer assistance to a student or staff member until they can be seen by a Nurse or Physician is of great value.